Pizza Garden: Gardening Ideas for Kids

 2. Let the Kids Plan the Pizza

 Get together with your children and brainstorm all the things they'd like to try on pizza.
-Schedule so ripening times let you gradually build home-grown ingredients - herbs first, then greens, until the end of summer when you can add tomatoes and peppers to the mix.
+Know that ripening times will let you gradually build home-grown ingredients - herbs first, then greens, until mid-summer when you can add tomatoes and peppers to the mix.

 3. Prepare the Soil